dnaeon/dnaeon.github.io/_posts/2016-08-30-puppet-vs-gru-benchmarking-speed-and-concurrency.md

 This was a simple test, but it does show one of the key features of Gru - it is fast, and it is concurrent.

-The next tests extends upon the previous examples by adding a few more resources.
+The next test extends upon the previous example by adding a few more resources.

 The Puppet code that we use for the next test relies on the